 - Paintbrush

 Decide which part of the map you want to use for each coaster.
 Then, place the coaster over the center of that area and trace around your coasters onto the maps.
-After the and cut your maps to size with scissors.
+Once traced cut your maps to size with scissors.

-Something I just recently learned that has ROCKED my Mod Podge world…before you begin your Mod Podge project, apply a layer of Mod Podge to the BACK of your paper and allow to dry.
-This has basically solved all wrinkling issues that I have had in the past with projects.
+Something I just recently learned that has ROCKED my Mod Podge world is before you begin your Mod Podge project, apply a layer of Mod Podge to the BACK of your paper and allow it to dry.
+This has basically solved all the wrinkling issues that I have had in the past with projects.

 NOTE: I have had several questions about how long these will last.
 We used them daily for about 2 years before changing to other coasters.
 This stuff holds up so well!